Cyamo-CC/Ajax-Finkino/README.md

 This would mean multiple file feches to EACH theatre are link separately.
 If I had time I would go and link them, however this prohect has time limitations and I decided to leave as it is.
-For nov.
+For now.
+Here is the link to main APi page: https://www.finnkino.fi/xml